adopted-ember-addons/ember-infinity/README.md

 does not have an explicit return defined so the original posts promise result is used.
 In the second example, the returned collection of authors is used.

-### Event Hooks
+### Model Event Hooks

-The route mixin also provides following event hooks:
+The infinity model also provides following event hooks:

 **infinityModelUpdated**